flowscan/nft-analytics-public-resources/README.md

 We're planning to recruit 4 teams to do this project.

-Note that a _team_ here can be one individual or a group of people, and one individual can work in multiple teams.
-The teams are:
+Note that a _team_ here can be one individual or a group of individuals, and one individual can work in multiple teams.
+The planned teams are:

 ### 1. Indexers